Are you looking for a wolf-like dog that is strong, intimidating, yet loyal to its family and extremely protective?

 Are you living in a colder climate area?
 The ancient Akita breed might be just what you are looking for.

-This is a powerful, large dog breed that even though has a terrifying appearance, comes with a noble and caring nature towards his family.
+This is a powerful, large dog breed that even though he has a terrifying appearance, comes with a noble and caring nature towards his family.

 Originally, this breed was designed for protecting feudal Japan’s royalty and noblemen.
 They also used him for wild boar and black bear tracking and hunting.